 The are two main factors why Zeebrugge is a destination port for cruise vessels.
 For the shipping company the port’s location right on the coast shortens approach time to a minimum as the vessel does not have to deviate from its itinerary on the North Sea.

-For the passenger, a call in Zeebrugge provides the quickest access to the many historical cities in Belgium: Bruges, Ghent, Antwerp, Belgium’s capital Brussels, the former battlefields of Waterloo, Ypres and Bastogne.
+For the passenger, a call in Zeebrugge provides the quickest access to the many historical cities in Belgium: Bruges foremost but also Ghent, Belgium’s capital Brussels and the former battlefields of Waterloo and Ypres.

 - Cruise along the picturesque canals.
 Admire the many museums.
 Centuries-old facades hide luxurious shops with quality goods such chocolates, lace and jewelry.
 Bruges radiates charm.

 - In WW1 West-Flanders was the scene of trench warfare.
 Today, the memorial ‘In Flanders Fields’, the commonwealth cemeteries and daily ceremonies such as the Last Post bear witness to this era.

 - Similar to Bruges, Ghent is another historic city with medieval remnants and scenic canals where historical buildings, fascinating museums and specialist shops abound.

 - Belgium’s and Europe’s vibrant capital city is only 75 minutes away.
 A center of European culture and politics, it has 90 museums, beautiful parks, fascinating walks, trendy restaurants and bars.